linlilia/ACI-Endpoint-Update-App/README.md

 * You should run the app in secure mode as you can to reduce security risk.

-* Use strong username/password to login to the hosting VM.
+* Use a strong username/password to login to the hosting VM.

-* Hardening the hosting VM, including applying latest security patches, closing unused service ports etc.
+* Hardening the hosting VM, including applying the latest security patches, closing unused service ports etc.